-Most people know who PayPal is but just for fun, the company has been around for decades and has revolutionized financial technology and how people bank online.
-They were pretty much the first to start online banking systems back in the late 90s after seeking an electronic alternative to paper waste.
+After seeking an electronic alternative to paper waste, PayPal was the first to start online banking systems back in the late 90s.
 This platform is typically a good option simply for the ease of use and familiarity.
 They support 200 countries and 25 currencies.

 By 2017, there were over 200 million active users in the PayPal system.
-Part of the brand’s strength lies in their age.
+Part of the brand’s strength lies in its age.
 They have reached so many companies and brands by now, that having a PayPal Mastercard is just like using a bank.

 You don’t need to register an account to use PayPal.
 Anyone can send money and then choose who foots the bill for the fees, which is another convenient option.
-However, if you are going to use PayPal often, having an account is wise.
-Even if it’s just for the auto-fill on all your shopping sites.
+However, if you are going to use PayPal often, having an account is wise even if it’s just for the auto-fill on all your shopping sites.

 - Whether you were using your bank account or PayPal balance